SergeyV1S/react-stellar-burger/README.md

 Befor run project you should:

 1. Create .env file in the root directory
-2. Add enviroment variable VITE_API_URL=https://norma.nomoreparties.space/api to get data from server.
+2. Add enviroment variable BASE_API_URL=https://norma.nomoreparties.space/api to get data from server.
+3. Add enviroment variable BASE_WS_URL=wss://norma.nomoreparties.space to use websocket.

 To run project in dev mode use: